helium/helium-data/opendata/jupyter-community/README.md

 Helium's data is streamed into Amazon AWS S3 data storage.
 It is available to the public on a 'requestor pays' model.
 To access Helum's S3 data you'll need an Amaozon AWS account https://aws.amazon.com/

+Helium currently publishes about 3TB of data per month.
+At Amazon's standard egress rate of $0.09 per GB it will cost $270 to download a single month's worth of Helium data.
+We caution users to download data with care to avoid large AWS bills.
+Delta Lake allows users to query the data very efficiently and will only download necessary data.

 ### Docker